ylhoony/ylhoony.github.io/_posts/2018-08-13-final_project_with_react_and_redux.markdown

 2. Data Loading with Redux
-I still have to figure out the data loading issues when calling multiple datas, since there is timing problem.
-However, when there are small number of calls, it worked perfect by setting up the different action type status and loading status.
+I wanted to display the loading bar, and I added loading status with multiple steps within one action.
 For example, I set up action type: "GET_CURRENT_ACCOUNT_BEGIN" and "GET_CURRENT_ACCOUNT_SUCCESS".
 In reducer, those action types updates `currentAccountLoading` status.
 When it begins, `currentAccountLoading`  is true, in React redering, there is condition for this to render `<Loading />` view.
 Then, when `currentAccountLoading` becomes false by the execution of "GET_CURRENT_ACCOUNT_SUCCESS", it renders page with actual data.